luapower/luapower-all/ui.md

   * you can sort a layer's children directly with `table.sort()`.
   * `parent` can be set to a window object, in which case the window will change it to point to its view layer.
-  * `layer_index` reflects a preferred index when constructing a layer, but at runtime it always reflects the actual index in the parent array.
+  * `layer_index` represents a preferred index when constructing a layer, but at runtime it always reflects the actual index in the parent array.

 ----------------------------------------- ------------------------------------------------------------------